-by Freddy J. Nager, Founder of Atomic Tango + Certified Non-Celebrity…
+by Freddy Tran Nager, Founder of Atomic Tango + Certified Non-Celebrity…

-Yes, that’s what’s hot on Twitter as I write this (each trend is based on hundreds and hundreds of tweets).
+Each trend is based on hundreds of tweets.
 Kind of makes your cerebrum cringe, doesn’t it?

-Well, sadly, lobotomizing trends aren’t the reason people quit Twitter — in fact, they’re part of the social network’s attraction.
+That said, lobotomizing trends aren’t the primary reason people become Qwitters — in fact, they’re part of the social network’s attraction.
 (Tell me again how social media will advance civilization.)

-No, the reason most people quit Twitter is that they see NO VALUE in what they’re doing.
-They putter around, attempting “best practices” preached by social media gurus, then realize that they’ve wasted hours reading meaningless blather and tweeting messages that get zero response.
-They might as well have walked around Grand Central Station talking to themselves and eavesdropping on conversations.
+No, people quit because they see NO VALUE in tweeting.
+They attempt “best practices” preached by social media gurus, then realize they’re wasting hours reading and tweeting messages that get near-zero response.
+They might as well walk around Grand Central Station talking to themselves and eavesdropping on conversations.
 At least they’d get some exercise.

-Even Megan Fox doesn’t see the value in Twitter — here’s her last Tweet, posted January 9, 2013:
+Even celebrity Megan Fox doesn’t see value in Twitter — here’s her last Tweet, posted January 9, 2013:

 Yet her now-inactive account still has 880,000 followers.